jranjith95/LendingClubCaseStudy/README.md

 The goal is to identify risky loan applicants so that such loans can be reduced, thereby cutting down the amount of credit loss.
 The aim of this case study is to use Exploratory Data Analysis (EDA) on thegiven dataset to identify these applicants.
 By identifying risky loan applicants, the company can minimize credit loss.

 The objective is to understand the driving factors (or driver variables) behind loan default, i.e., the variables that are strong indicators of default.
 The company can utilize this knowledge for better portfolio and risk assessment.

+* Conclusions

+* Univariate Analysis SummaryÂ : Grade,Term,Purpose,Annual_Income,Interest_Rates,Debt-Income Ratio and Revolving Line Utilization Ratio are major variable which causes default in absolute numbers

+* Bivariate Analysis SummaryÂ : Annual_Income,Debt-Income Ratio and Revolving Line Utilization Ratio are major variables which could result in loan default in absolute and relative terms

+* Correlation Analysis SummaryÂ : loan Amount shows a strong correlation with Funded Amount, Interest Rate, and Funded Amount Investers.

+* Loan term is strongly correlated with the interest rate.
+* loan paid and employment length exhibits weak correlations with most variables.

-* Technologies Used
+Technologies Used
 * pandas 2.1.4
 * numpy 1.26.4
 * seaborn 0.12.2
 * matplotlib 3.8.0

-* Conclusions

-* Univariate Analysis Summary : Grade,Term,Purpose,Annual_Income,Interest_Rates,Debt-Income Ratio and Revolving Line Utilization Ratio are major variable which causes default in absolute numbers

-* Bivariate Analysis Summary : Annual_Income,Debt-Income Ratio and Revolving Line Utilization Ratio are major variables which could result in loan default in absolute and relative terms

-* Correlation Analysis Summary : loan Amount shows a strong correlation with Funded Amount, Interest Rate, and Funded Amount Investers.

-* Loan term is strongly correlated with the interest rate.
-* loan paid and employment length exhibits weak correlations with most variables.

 *Acknowledgements

 Give credit here.
 This project was created under AI ML course from IIIT Bangalore.

+Contact
-ContactCreated by [@sakshilocal]@jranjith95
+Created by [@sakshilocal]
+@jranjith95